Exactech Class Action

 Below are the key timelines:

-• Support or objection period: Class members can support or object to the proposed settlement by 4:00pm on 10 July 2025.
+• Support or objection period: Class members can support or object to the Proposed Settlement or the Proposed Settlement Distribution Scheme by 19 August 2025.

-• The Settlement Approval hearing: On 22 July 2025, the Federal Court will consider whether the settlement, including any deductions for legal costs and the proposed method for distributing funds is fair and reasonable.
+• The Settlement Approval hearing: Now scheduled for 29 August 2025, the Federal Court will consider whether the settlement, including any deductions for legal costs and the proposed method for distributing funds, is fair and reasonable.

 • Registration for Compensation: If the Court approves the settlement, eligible class members must register to receive their share of the settlement.